Jennyxiav2/polarrAssignment/README.md

 For hiding the implementation, I created an `interface` and exposed a way to get an instance of that interface and implemented the interface in a private class.
 I setup `proguard` rules to obfuscate all code except the interface definition and other public classes (Matrix2x2).

 For the benchmarking script I used a new feature of Instumented Tests, expressly for benchmarking (https://developer.android.com/studio/profile/benchmark).
 You write an instrumentation test like normal, and use a `BenchmarkRule` to run a block of code.
 The framework handles warm up and timing of repeated runs of the code block.
 It runs like a standard test and outputs results to the console.
 There is also `Debug.startMethodTracing("sample")` that will give you fine-grained information about all function calls and CPU usage, although I did not get to implementing that.
 There are also rich tools for interactively monitoring performance in Android Studio, but that is not scriptable.
+Benchmarking code is in the `benchmark` module.
+Right now it only benchmarks section4, but could also be used for the other modules.
+Since these are standard tests they can also be run on device farms to collect real-world, device specific performance data.

 For securing the SDK, I did not do anything other than proguard obfuscation.
 It is possible to encrypt dalvik bytecode and decrypt it before loading, but that is rather involved.
 One thing I do like to do is encrypt any configuration data you ship with a library and encrypt any data the library persists.

 Thanks for taking the time to review my assignment, please let me know if you have any questions.

 Nash